 Regional Haze - Provisions of the EPA's Regional Haze Rule require emissions controls known as Best Available Retrofit Technology (BART) for coal-fired power plants and other industrial facilities that emit air pollutants that reduce visibility in Class I areas, such as national parks.
 The District has financial interests in several coal-fired power plants that underwent BART analysis during the first planning period of the Regional Haze Rule.
-The Arizona Department of Environmental Quality (ADEQ) is required to submit to the EPA a Regional Haze State Implementation Plan (SIP) revision to address the rule's second planning period no later than July 31, 2021, but has not done so.
-The SIP is required to include measures as needed to make "reasonable progress" towards natural visibility conditions in Class I areas for the years 2018 to 2028.
-Sources that underwent BART analysis during the first planning period are not exempt from making further required reductions to achieve reasonable progress.
-The ADEQ conducted an initial analysis of Coronado Generating Station and Springerville Unit 4 as part of the SIP development process.
+The Arizona Department of Environmental Quality (ADEQ) conducted an initial analysis of Coronado Generating Station and Springerville Unit 4 as part of the State Implementation Plan (SIP) development process.
 The ADEQ has issued preliminary determinations that additional controls are not warranted for either facility.
-The ADEQ published its draft SIP for the second planning period on June 13, 2022.
-The public comment period ends July 14, 2022.
+On August 15, 2022, the ADEQ submitted its SIP revision to EPA.
+EPA is currently reviewing the SIP revision to determine whether it meets the criteria for approval.
 The District is monitoring this activity and cannot predict the effects on its financial condition, net revenues and cash flows at this time.

 Coronado Generating Station (CGS) - CGS is subject to source-specific terms as an alternative to BART under the Arizona Regional Haze SIP.
-The CGS SIP Revision consists of an interim operating strategy that is in effect from December 5, 2017, to December 31, 2025, and a final operating strategy that would take effect on January 1, 2026.
+The CGS SIP Revision consists of an interim operating strategy that is in effect from

+December 5, 2017, to December 31, 2025, and a final operating strategy that would take effect on January 1, 2026.
 The interim operating strategy requires CGS to curtail Unit 1 for various time periods during certain winter months.
 The District is proceeding with a final operating strategy to install a Selective Catalytic Reduction (SCR) system on Unit 1.
 The District will couple the SCR operation on both units with continued seasonal curtailments of CGS' operation.
 Both units will retire no later than 2032.